-\textbf{(ii)} Since $X$ is $w$-admissible, if an (unweighted) linear term $x^j\coordvf{x^i}$ appears in $X$, then it must be the case that $w_j \geq w_i$.
-As weights are listed from smallest to largest, it follows that the Jacobian matrix $DX(0)$ is block upper triangular:
+\textbf{(ii)} Assuming $X$ is $w$-admissible, if an (unweighted) linear term $x^j\coordvf{x^i}$ appears in $X$, then it must be the case that $w_j \geq w_i$.
+Since we require weights to be sorted from smallest to largest in Definition \ref{def:weighting}, it follows that the Jacobian matrix $DX(0)$ is block upper triangular: